 Both reels use felt drags, and they were smooth enough not to cause me any concern.
 There is nothing wrong with felt drag washers and they are still frequently used on much more expensive reels.

 The frame is one of the most important, although also one of the most overlooked parts of a reel.
 If a frame is too cheaply made, it will flex under pressure causing the internal gearings to go out of alignment and potentially causing various moving parts to rub.
 This can result in a jerkiness to the drag and retrieve.

-Shimano does not say what the FX FC frame is made from, but it appears to be some sort of glass reinforced plastic.
-Of the two reels, the Daiwa seems to have the less flex in the frame and rotor.
-Although, neither show any sign of flex when using light drag pressure suitable for ultralight fishing.
+Shimano does not say what the FX FC frame is made from, but it appears to be some sort of glass-reinforced plastic.
+Of the two reels, the Daiwa seems to have less flex in the frame and rotor.
+Although, neither shows any sign of flex when using light drag pressure suitable for ultralight fishing.
 So in the small sizes, both frames offer enough rigidity.

 The Bail of the Shimano FX reels uses a lighter gauge wire than the crossfire.
-The Crossfire is more robust, and feels slightly sturdier in both construction and the strength of the spring.
+The Crossfire feels more robust and sturdier in both construction and the strength of the spring.